-The Program Delegate is the General Manager, AusIndustry, Department of Industry, Science, Energy and Resources who will be the final decision maker as to which applications are funded.
+The Program Delegate is an AusIndustry manager within the Department with responsibility for the program who will be the final decision maker as to which applications are funded.

 34. After the closing date, what is the timeframe for decisions?

 A decision on the awarding of feasibility study grants is expected to take approximately 10 weeks after the closing date as outlined in the grant opportunity guidelines.